 We are fortunate that many of our students, faculty, and staff have been able to successfully obtain or make an appointment for the COVID-19 vaccine.
 If you have yet to make an appointment, we encourage you to do so.
-We are very hopeful that this marks the beginning of a decrease in cases and a path back to some form of normalcy.
-In the meantime, this is no time to let your guard down and you should continue to adhere to all the best practices of wearing a mask, frequently washing your hands, and maintaining a distance of 6 feet or more from others.
+Please continue to adhere to all the best practices of wearing a mask, frequently washing your hands, and maintaining a distance of 6 feet or more from others.

 We wanted to share some useful information with the University community regarding the vaccination requirements, as well as potential side effects of vaccine administration and what follow up steps should be taken in the event of side effects.
 These side effects are normal and are a sign that your body is mounting an immune response.